viamrobotics/docs/docs/installation/prepare/microcontrollers/_index.md

 To manage this connection, consider running it within a dedicated terminal session, or under `tmux` or `screen`.
 While the serial connection is live, you can also restart the currently flashed image with `Ctrl-R`.

-If everything went well, your ESP32 will be programmed so that you will be able to see your robot live and connect to it on [the Viam app](https://app.viam.com).
+If everything went well, your ESP32 is now programmed so that you will be able to see your robot live and connect to it on [the Viam app](https://app.viam.com).

 ### Troubleshooting